In the beginning life was simple, just land and people. No borders, no restrictions, and no governments breathing down everyone’s neck.

 Countries were formed around a common geography, common languages, and common systems like currency and transportation.

 The term “nation-state” came into play in 1648 with the treaty of Westphalia.
-This was an important turning point because countries transitioned from rouge protectorates to cultured political systems that recognized each others borders and were empowered to make deals with other nation-states.
+This was an important turning point because countries transitioned from rogue protectorates to cultured political systems that recognized each others borders and were empowered to make deals with other nation-states.

 Since 1648, countries, operating as nation-states, have become the most powerful entities on the planet.
 With large militaries to defend their interests and advanced monetary systems to build infrastructure, countries have become complex organisms with self-adapting properties.